Transkribus/TranskribusLanguageResources/README.md

 ### ARPA

 A language model in the ARPA format can be used using the class `ARPALanguageModel`.
 It is initialized with the path to the file with the ARPA format.
 The constructor throws an `ARPAParseException` if the file is malformed.
 When using `getProbabilitiesForNextToken`, the method looks for a sequence length `n` and return the probability of token `n + 1`.
-It throws an exception if the given list of tokens has either a length which was not in the file or if the sequence is unkown.
+It throws an `UnsupportedSequenceException` if the given list of tokens has either a length which was not in the file or if the sequence is unkown.

 ### Neural Network

 A language model in the form of a neural network can be used using the class `NeuralLanguageModel`.
 It needs to be initialized with a path to the zip file containing the network and to a file containing a list of types.
 When using `getProbabilitiesForNextToken`, the given sequence is mapped onto a matrix with dimensions `(sequence_length, num_types)`, whereas at each timestamp, the index of the given token will be set `1`.
 It returns a vector with probabilities for the next token.
 The returned `double[]` is transformed into a map which contains the type as key and its probability as value.
-If the given sequence contains an unkown token, a `UnsupportedSequenceException` will be thrown.
+If the given sequence contains an unkown token, an `UnsupportedSequenceException` will be thrown.

 ## Building
 Here is a short guide with steps that need to be performed